AnimaApp/anima-dsa/packages/docs/guide/introduction/index.md

-# Anima Design System Automation

-Connect and sync your component library in code with Figma

-## What is Anima DSA?
+# What is Anima DSA?

-A tool that connects your component library in code with Figma, enabling you to create and manage a single source of truth for your design system.
+DSA stands for **Design System Automation**; a platform that connects your component library in code with Figma, enabling you to create and manage a single source of truth for your design system.

 ::: info TL;DR